src-d/go-kallax/README.md

 ### Save models

-To save a model we just need to use the `Save` method of the store and pass it a model.
-It will update the model if it was already persisted or insert it otherwise.
+To save a model we just need to use the `Save` method of the store and pass it a model. `Save` is just a shorthand that will call `Insert` if the model is not yet persisted and `Update` if it is.

 ```go
 updated, err := store.Save(user)